mythril-forge/homebrew-spells/spells/level-3/hunger-of-hadar.md

 ---

 ## Description
 You open a gateway to the dark between the stars, a region infested with unknown horrors.
 A 20-foot-radius sphere of blackness and bitter cold appears, centered on a point within range and lasting for the duration.
-This void is filled with a cacophony of soft whispers and slurping noises that can be heard up to 30 feet away.
-No light, magical or otherwise, can illuminate the area, and creatures fully within the area are **blinded**.
+No light (magical or otherwise) can illuminate the area, and its area is heavily obscured.
+Creatures fully within the area are **blinded** and can't take reactions.
+This void is filled with a cacophony of soft whispers and slurping noises that can be heard up to 500 feet away.

 The void creates a warp in the fabric of space, and the area is difficult terrain.
 Any creature that starts its turn in the area takes `2d6` cold damage.
-Any creature that ends its turn in the area must succeed on a Dexterity saving throw or take `2d6` acid damage as milky, otherworldly tentacles rub against it.
+Any creature who moves through the area for the first time on its turn must make a Dexterity saving throw or take `2d6` necrotic damage as milky, otherworldy tentacles hurtle toward it.
+Any creature that ends its turn in the area takes `2d6` acid damage as the thick air seems to devour and digest its essence.

 ---